-17. COMMITMENTS
+16. COMMITMENTS

-As at December 31, 2015, the Company had contractual obligations for environmental and social impact studies, head office rent, professional fees, resource update costs, communication services, camp repair costs, security services, IT services and equipment and inventory purchases and rentals in the amount of \$147,979 (as at December 31, 2014 - \$1,021,290).
-The schedule of certain payments is dependent upon the contractors' ability to complete various milestones, however it is expected that the majority of the commitments will be payable throughout the 2016 fiscal year.
+As at December 31, 2016, the Company had contractual obligations for head office rent, professional fees, feasibility study update costs, communication services, security services, training costs, IT services and equipment and inventory purchases and rentals in the amount of \$707,076 (as at December 31, 2015 - \$147,979).
+The schedule of certain payments is dependent upon the contractors' ability to complete various milestones, however it is expected that the majority of the commitments will be payable throughout the 2017 fiscal year.

-Subsequent to December 31, 2015, the Company entered into further contractual obligations in the amount of \$327,577 for drilling activities, sample analysis services, professional fees, building lease, insurance, communication services, private placement costs, marketing costs and equipment and inventory purchases and rentals, of which the majority are expected to be payable throughout the 2016 fiscal year.
+Subsequent to December 31, 2016, the Company entered into further contractual obligations in the amount of \$848,648 for drilling activities, sample analysis services, professional fees, feasibility study update costs, relocation action plan costs, building lease, security and surveillance services, communication services, marketing costs and equipment and inventory purchases and rentals, of which the majority are expected to be payable throughout the 2017 fiscal year.